Frequently Asked Questions

 - Recruiters may be searching for potential candidates for positions that are opening up soon.
 These organizations are searching to identify candidates to fill the positions as soon as they receive hiring approval and may ask you to submit your resume in order to contact you when the position is available.

-Although an employer's primary industry may not be what you're looking for, often, a company's openings can include a range of different types of positions.
+Although an employer's primary industry may not be what you're looking for, often, a company's openings will include a range of different types of positions.

 - A drugstore chain may be recruiting for positions in fulfillment and warehousing.